DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-08-ucas-contacts.md

 ---
 title: UCAS settings and contacts
-description: Problems sharing contact information, and how we get around them.
+description: Problems sharing contact information, and how we get around them
 date: 2019-03-08
 screenshots:
   items: